NinaZumel/NinaZumel.github.io/content/pages/personal.md

 <p><strong><a href="https://exiw.wordpress.com">Ephemera</a></strong>:  a playground for my forays into translation, fiction, personal essay, or any writing that won’t fit my other blogs. </p>

 [**Dark Tales Sleuth**](https://ninazumel.com/dark_tales_sleuth/): a blog where I document my efforts to track down author and translator attributions for some uncredited supernatural works.

- Follow [@MultoGhost](https://micro.blog/MultoGhost) at Micro.blog to see a feed where I announce my latest blog posts across all my blogs.

- Alternately, subscribe to my <strong>microblogging site [Short Thoughts](https://ninazumel.com/short_thoughts/)</strong> via RSS.
+I also use this blog for "literary excavation" projects: compiling and sharing themed collections of public domain short stories, usually supernatually themed.

 </div>